mrcoulter45/technology-examples/Blender/README.md

   1. click eye dropper
   1. select the subtractor
   1. operation > difference
-  1. adjust:
-    1. select subtractor
-    1. object properties (orange square)
-    1. viewport display
-    1. display as > wire (subtractor should now be in wire mode)
-    1. position/scale the subtractor
-    1. make duplicate of object before applying boolean modifier
   1. apply boolean modifier
   1. subtractor can be deleted
+  1. clean up result
+    1. delete all faces that surround the cut
+    1. re-fill in the faces to eliminate n-gons
 - mirror:
   1. select object to modify
   1. modifer properties (wrench) > add modifier > mirror